csci-1301/csci-1301.github.io/docs/user_guide.md

 | `problems` | practice problems |
 | `templates` | templates and meta data files used for building this resource |

-Additional configuration files are at the root of this resource.
+Additional configuration files are at the root of this repository.

 ### Locating course resources